100% Irish Owned for 50 Years - Licence No. TA0054

 Sorrento is one hour ahead of Ireland.

-Two times a week there are direct flights from Dublin to Naples with a flight time of 3 hours and 15 minutes.
-From the airport a transfer can get you to Sorrento within 1.5-2 hours.
-A lot can be reached by foot in Sorrento, but there are also buses and trains.
+A lot can be reached by foot in Sorrento, but buses and trains are readily available.
 Hiring a car is not recommended in the summer due to busy roads and limited parking spaces.